cam-em/project2/PROJECT_NOTES.md

-Complete - Need to complete being able to update fahrenheit or celsius view on preferences
+Completed - Need to complete being able to update fahrenheit or celsius view on preferences

+Finish navbar

 Add so when a user adds user preferences they can change between fahrenheit or celsius